TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/ChangeAPatch.rst

 2. Edit files to improve the patch

+3. Add tests (recommended)

+   If you add functionality, it is a good idea to add tests.

+   See :ref:`t3coreapi:testing-writing-unit` in TYPO3 Explained for more information about writing Unit Tests.

-3. Optional: Test your changes
+4. Test your changes (optional)

    Run the TYPO3 testsuite locally, as described under :ref:`testing`.

-4. Add files and amend to commit
+5. Add files and amend to commit

    Update the change by **amending** the previous commit.
 This will overwrite the commit you fetched from Gerrit with your changes::